-Using manual Depth Range control, you can view sonar information from the area near the surface in greater detail.
+Using manual Depth Range control, you can view sonar information from the area near the surface in great detail.

-To return to automatic Depth Range control, press the MENU button until the Depth Range menu appears onscreen and use the UP ARROW to select AUTO.
+To return to automatic Depth Range control, press the MENU button until the Depth Range menu appears on-screen and use the UP ARROW to select AUTO.

 Zoom.
-The 4255X uses a greatly enhanced Zoom capability called "TruZoom" which offers expanded information on a select area of sonar information.
 Zoom is similar to Depth Range because it controls the range of information displayed on screen.
-Zoom, however, allows for selection of ranges beneath the surface so any area of water between the surface and the bottom can be enlarged to provide more detailed information.
+Zoom, however, allows selection of ranges beneath the surface so any area of water between the surface and the bottom can be enlarged to provide more detailed information.
 By using the full display to show a small area of coverage, the effective display resolution is increased, and the unit's ability to separate close targets is enhanced.